Parag2310/group-website/README.md

 - Library

-Use this (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)cheatsheet to add the following to your README.md:
+Use this cheatsheet (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add the following to your README.md:

 Another second level heading
 - Some text under that second level heading that includes an link and strikethrough text.